dev-laww/next-e-commerce/docs/ENDPOINTS.md

-# Endpoints
+# API Endpoints
-List of all the endpoints in the API.
+List of all API endpoints.

 ## Table of Contents
 - [Auth](#auth)